qqiao2024/VibeVoiceFusion/docs/APIs.md

 **POST** `/api/v1/projects/{project_id}/training`

 Create and start a new training job.
-Returns 409 if task manager is busy.
+Returns 409 if task manager is busy or job name is duplicate.

+**IMPORTANT**: The backend automatically calculates the `output_dir` field based on the job name:
+- Path format: `{workspace}/{project}/training/lora_output/{job_name}`
+- Job names must be unique within a project
+- Any `output_dir` value in the request will be overwritten

 **Request Body:**
 ```json